Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Upper Bound

 Then each eigenvalue \( \lambda \) of \( H^{(N)} \) lies within at least one of the discs:

 For the detailed proof, we refer the reader to \cite{Gerschgorin1931,Varga2004,Horn2012}.
 We notice also that the proof holds for $N \to \infty$ under two conditions.
-First, the existence of a discrete eigenvalue, which we have argued in Sec.~\ref{sec:math} that it's indeed the case, and second, that the entries of the eigenvectors, i.e $\theta_n$, are bounded.
+First, the existence of a discrete eigenvalue, which we have argued in Sec.~\ref{sec:math} that it is indeed the case, and second, that the entries of the eigenvectors, i.e $\theta_n$, are bounded.
 Crucially, the theorem does not imply that every individual disc contains an eigenvalue.
 Rather, it asserts that every eigenvalue is contained within at least one disc; stated more rigorously, the complete spectrum of the matrix lies within the union of all the discs.

 A key advantage of the Gerschgorin circle theorem is its broad applicability.
-Unlike the eigenvalue interlacing, which is restricted to Hermitian or symmetric matrices, the Gerschgorin theorem applies to any square matrix with real or complex entries.
+The Gerschgorin theorem applies to any square matrix with real or complex entries, regardless of whether the matrix is symmetric or not.
 This makes it a highly versatile tool for estimating the location of eigenvalues in a wide variety of contexts.
 The theorem provides two ways to construct the disks that contain the eigenvalues: one based on rows and another on columns.
 For any given square matrix $H$, the \emph{row disks} are centered at the diagonal entries $h_{ii}$ with radii $R_i = \sum_{j \ne i} |h_{ij}|$, while the \emph{column disks} are centered at the same points but with radii $C_i = \sum_{j \ne i} |h_{ji}|$.
 For a non-symmetric matrix, these two sets of disks are generally different, but the theorem still applies to both of them.